teppley/Social-Network-API/README.md

 ## Usage

-Users will need to use Postman or Insomnia to utilize the API.
+Users will need to install Postman or Insomnia to utilize the API.
+Data will need to be first seeded to the database using post routes to Users and Thoughts.

 ## User and Friend Routes: